JetBrains/intellij-sdk-docs/topics/reference_guide/messaging_infrastructure.md

 7. _message2_ is sent by one of the standard document listeners to another topic within the same message bus during _before change_ processing;
 8. the bus tries to deliver all pending messages before queuing _message2_;
 9. _subscriber2_ receives _message1_ and also modifies a document;
-10. the call stack is unwinded and _actual change_ phase of document modification operation requested by _subscriber1_ begins;
+10. the call stack is unwound and _actual change_ phase of document modification operation requested by _subscriber1_ begins;

 **The problem** is that document range used by _subscriber1_ for initial modification request is invalid if _subscriber2_ has changed document's range before it.